 In November 2018, the board of directors, upon the recommendation of the Corporate Governance and Compliance Committee, approved a new compensation program for our non-employee directors and the Chairman of the Board (the "New Compensation Program"), as discussed further below.
 The New Compensation Program became effective in December 2018 following court approval of the previously disclosed settlement of two shareholder derivative actions (the "Settlement").
 The terms of the Settlement are described in Regeneron's Current Report on Form 8-K filed on October 12, 2018.
 In approving the New Compensation Program, the board of directors considered the analysis and recommendations of Frederic W. Cook & Co.
-This analysis took into account, among other matters, the market practices of companies in our Peer Group, other relevant industry and market data points, Regeneron's long-term complexition philosophy, and the terms of the Settlement.
+This analysis took into account, among other matters, the market practices of companies in our Peer Group, other relevant industry and market data points, Regeneron's long-term compensation philosophy, and the terms of the Settlement.
 The awards made under the New Compensation Program comply with the terms of the Settlement, including its limitations on annual cash and equity compensation for the non-employee directors and the Chairman of the Board.

 At Regeneron, non-employee director compensation is subject to annual review.
 The Corporate Governance and Compliance Committee makes recommendations to the board of directors regarding, and the board of directors determines, the compensation of non-employee directors.
-The Corporate Governance and Compliance Committee evaluates the appropriate level and form of compensation for non-employee directors and recommends changes to such compensation to the board of directors or its committees.
-In determining compensation recommendations for the non-employee directors or its committees.
-In determining compensation recommendations for the non-employee directors, the Corporate Governance and Compliance Committee considers, among other things, the qualifications, expertise, and demands on our directors, practices of similar companies in the biotechnology industry (including the Peer Group), and any comparative information provided by Frederic W. Cook & Co.
+The Corporate Governance and Compliance Committee evaluates the appropriate level and form of compensation for non-employee directors and recommends changes to such compensation to the board of directors when appropriate.
+Directors who are Company employees receive no additional compensation for serving on our board of directors or its committees.
+In determining compensation recommendations for the nonemployee directors, the Corporate Governance and Compliance Committee considers, among other things, the qualifications, expertise, and demands on our directors, practices of similar companies in the biotechnology industry (including the Peer Group), and any comparative information provided by Frederic W. Cook & Co.
 In addition, in November 2018, the Corporate Governance and Compliance Committee adopted a policy requiring the annual review of non-employee director compensation by an independent compensation consultant for a term to extend to no fewer than five calendar years following final approval of the Settlement.
-The Corporate Governance and Compliance Committee corporate Governance and Compliance to the Settlement.
 The Corporate Governance and Compliance Committee engaged Frederic W. Cook & Co. for this purpose.
 Frederic W. Cook & Co. conducted its first such review in 2018 and provided its recommendations to the Corporate Governance and Compliance Committee concerning the non-employee director compensation to be awarded with respect to 2019.